EarthlingInteractive/PHPStorage/README.md

 - DB-internal form: actual bits stored in the database.
   Our PHP code never sees these.

-- DB-external form: values from the database with minimal transformations applied to make them representable in PHP.  e.g.
+- DB-external form:

+  Values from the database with minimal transformations applied to make them representable in PHP.  e.g.

   - BIGINTs are represented as strings
-  - GEOMETRY values are represented as GeoJSON strings Keys correspond exactly to column names.
+  - GEOMETRY values are represented as GeoJSON strings

+  Keys correspond exactly to column names.

 - Schema form: form as described in schema.txt.
   - GEOMETRY fields are JSON-decoded
   - keys are 'plain english' field names.

-- JSO form: Standard form for JSON REST services.
+- JSO form:

+  Standard form for JSON REST services.
   Values will usually be the same as those in schema form, but keys will be 'camelCase' instead of 'plain english'.

   - "JSO" is not a typo.
 Objects in this form are the objects that would be JSON-encoded without JSON encoding yet applied, hence no 'N'.